slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Talk sense to a fool and he calls you foolish."
 -- Euripides [-480]*

+> *"It is better to be silent than to dispute with the ignorant."
+-- Aristotle [-384]*

 > *"Any man can make mistakes, but only an idiot persists in his error."
 -- Cicero [-106]*